-In the second of a two-part series (you can read the first part here), World Land Trust (WLT) CEO Jonathan Barnard continues examining 2021’s significance for the climate crisis, this time outlining how individuals and businesses can help this year – through specific actions to save the forests key to mitigating global warming.
+In the second of a two-part series (you can read the first part here), World Land Trust (WLT) CEO Catherine Barnard continues examining 2021’s significance for the climate crisis, this time outlining how individuals and businesses can help this year – through specific actions to save the forests key to mitigating global warming.

 We know more about climate change – and how to fight it – than ever before.
 Armed with the latest science and inspired by the impact our partners are having on the front lines of conservation, we have the ability to turn 2021 into a truly momentous year for climate action.

 WLT staff and supporters have good reason to be buoyed by the success we achieved together over the last 12 months.
 This was the year when the total area of high-quality habitats directly saved by WLT supporters reached 2,222,247 acres (900,000 ha) and our Save the Chocó appeal raised nearly twice its initial £500,000 target.
 Supporters like you showed that nature need not stand alone in its time of need, and in spite of all the hardships, 2020 has renewed my optimism for our fight against climate change and biodiversity loss.

 If we are to mitigate climate change in the most effective way possible, the evidence is clear: saving tropical forests, some of the most important carbon sinks, is key to achieving the ambitious climate goals the world has committed to.
 We also know from the UN Environment Programme that to save the planet, fighting climate change and biodiversity loss at the same time is essential.

 Let this integrated approach be our roadmap for 2021.
 Let us share positive stories of what is possible, and how nature-based solutions are critical for our future.
 By doing so, we can inform decision-making at the 26th UN Climate Change Conference (COP26) – taking place in Glasgow this November – and beyond.